 For the next 25 years, billions of dollars were spent in research and development for hybrid technologies.
 However, no viable hybrid alternative was created that would reduce the world's reliance on the affordability and power of gasoline-run vehicles.
 It wasn't until Toyota released the Prius in Japan in 1997 that a viable alternative to gas-powered vehicles was introduced.

-Whatever hybrid you drive, you can bring it to Clayton's Auto Repair & Service in Corvallis for repairs or service!
+Whatever hybrid you drive, you can bring it to Clayton's Auto Repair & Service in Corvallis for repairs or services!

-We've been fixing cars since 1974 and our owner Bob Durham and technicians have years of automotive experience.
+We've been fixing cars since 1974, and our owner Bob Durham and technicians have years of automotive experience.
 Don't hesitate to schedule an appointment with Clayton's Auto Repair & Service in Corvallis today!
-You can do so online at https://claytonsautoservice.com or by giving us a call at 541-752-2263.
+You can do so online or by giving us a call at 541-752-2263.
 Clayton's Auto Repair & Service - Quality you Can Trust, at a Fair Price!.